EJEP/temp_monitor/README.md

 # Monitor temperature #

-Monitor temperature from a sensor and display on a webpage
+Monitor temperature from a sensor and display on a webpage.

+Currently both the monitoring script and the webpage are in the same repository.
+This may change.

 ## Monitor Script ##